 You can add a number of hi-tech safety options, though, such as the £790 Driving Assistant Plus.
 This clever kit brings adaptive cruise control, forward collision alert and Traffic Jam Assist, which will accelerate, steer and brake the car at speeds up to 24mph.
 A pedestrian warning noise generator is £80 and works up to around 20mph.

-The BMW i3 is yet to feature in our Driver Power customer satisfaction survey, but in 2019 BMW itself finished a rather disappointing 25th out of 30 manufacturers – just one place ahead of Mercedes, but well behind Audi in 15th.
-The average share of BMW owners who reported having experienced a fault with their car was 22.3%, an improvement on the previous year’s 28.2%, but still not a position for such a premium brand.
+The BMW i3 is yet to feature in our Driver Power customer satisfaction survey, but in 2020 BMW itself finished a rather disappointing 27th out of 30 manufacturers – just one place ahead of Mercedes, but behind Audi in 21st.
+The year before, the average share of BMW owners who reported having experienced a fault with their car was 22.3%, an improvement on 2018’s score of 28.2%, but still not a good position for such a premium brand.
 Running costs are responsible for some of the poorest results, with reportedly high servicing bills and insurance.
 Infotainment quality was a highlight, with customers stating no other brand offers a better sat-nav system.

 However, according to customer feedback, BMW dealers are also needing to improve aspects of after-sales service, with the two biggest issues being the time it takes their workshops to complete repairs and maintenance, and the friendliness of staff.
 Franchise facilities garnered decent results, but customers don’t think dealers offer good value for money and also questioned the work carried out.